Iron rich foods for baby led weaning

 With my daughter, I noticed her hair was quite thin and fell out fairly easily.
 Apparently this is a sign too!

-To prevent anemia, the American Academy of Pediatrics actually recommends that all 12-month-olds have a blood test to check their iron levels.
+To prevent anemia, the American Academy of Pediatrics actually recommends that all 12-month-olds have a blood test to check their levels.
 If you’re worried about your child’s iron intake or they have some signs of deficiency, you’ll definitely want to take them to the doctor and request a test.

-If iron levels are quite low, you will need to give your child a supplement for a few months.
+If levels are quite low, you will need to give your child a supplement for a few months.
 Food alone is unlikely to be enough to bring them up to normal.

 Can Baby-led Weaners get enough iron?